UnitexGramLab/unitex-governance/governance.md

 | -0.9  | I really don't like this, but I'm not going to stand in the way if everyone else wants to go ahead with it |
 | -1    | I don't agree and I am offering an alternative that I am able to help implement                            |

-#### Open Development Process
+#### Transparency

-Unitex/GramLab development is based on user consensus and open discussion between users.
-Decision making must be done in a transparent, open fashion, ie. using the [users forum list][forum] and sub-projects issue lists.
-No decisions about the project's direction, bug fixes or features may be done in private without community involvement and participation.
-Discussions must begin at the earliest possible point on a topic; the community's participation is vital during the entire decision-making process.
+Building community trust in the governance of an open-source project is vital to its success.
+To that end, Unitex/GramLab project decision making must be done in a transparent, open fashion.
+No decisions about the project's direction, bug fixes or features may be done without community involvement and participation.
+Discussions must begin at the earliest possible point on a topic; the community’s participation is vital during the entire decision-making process.

 ### Unitex/GramLab Project License